MaterializeInc/materialize/doc/demo.md

 > CREATE SOURCE quotes FROM 'kafka://localhost/quotes' USING SCHEMA REGISTRY 'http://localhost:8081';
 > SHOW COLUMNS FROM quotes;
 > PEEK quotes;
+> SELECT quote, 42 FROM quotes;
 > CREATE MATERIALIZED VIEW business_insights AS SELECT quote, 42 FROM quotes;
 > PEEK business_insights;
 ```

+Though this doesn't really demonstrate the capabilities of Materialize––it's just a toy example––`PEEK` is much faster than the corresponding `SELECT`.
+However, it is worth noting one can query data in Materialize with arbitrary `SELECT`s; you aren't limited to _only_ creating materialized views.

 ## Aggregate demo